“How do tradelines work?”

 The two main factors that you need to take into account when choosing a tradeline are age and credit limit.
 For most people, we recommend prioritizing the age of the tradeline, because age is usually the most powerful factor of a tradeline.

-In choosing the right tradelines for you, it is helpful to be able to calculate how a tradeline could affect your average age of accounts and utilization ratios.
-Try out our custom tradeline calculator, which does the math for you!
+In choosing the right tradelines for you, it is helpful to be able to calculate your average age of accounts and utilization ratios.
+Need some help with the math?
+Try out our custom tradeline calculator, which does the work for you!

 In addition, don’t forget to read our article, “The #1 Secret on How to Unlock the Power of Tradelines.”

-If you really want to maximize your results and you have the budget to do so, buying multiple high-quality tradelines is the way to go.
-However, if you have budget constraints to deal with, it is usually best to focus your resources on one excellent tradeline.
+If you really want to maximize your results and you have the ability to do so, getting multiple high-quality tradelines is ideal.
+However, if you are constrained to a limited choice of tradelines, it is usually best to focus your resources on one premium tradeline.

-Historically, only those with privilege and wealth have been able to use the strategy of credit piggybacking.
-Those who do not have family members with good credit to ask for help, or could not afford the high cost of tradelines, had nowhere to turn, so their options for building credit are often extremely limited and very costly.
+Historically, only those with privilege and wealth have been able to use the authorized user strategy.
+Those who do not have family members with good credit to ask for help, or could not afford the high cost of tradelines, have nowhere to turn, so their options are limited and often costly.

-To us, it does not seem fair that some people have the option of credit piggybacking but others do not.
-By offering tradelines at affordable prices, we aim to bridge this gap and help provide a chance at equal credit opportunity for all.
+To us, it does not seem fair that some people have the option of becoming authorized users but others do not.
+By making tradelines accessible to everyone, we aim to bridge this gap and help provide a chance at equal credit opportunity for all.

 Would like to see a list of trade lines